SERC-Web-TA-DF1A-2425/PHP-Database-Integration/exercise5.md

 # Exercise 5 - UPDATE

-In this exercise, you will update data in the `contacts` table using PHP.
+In this exercise, you will update data in the `contact` table using PHP.
 You will create a form to retrieve the contact information and display it for editing.
 The user will be able to update the contact details and submit the changes to the database.

 ## Task 1: Create an Update Form